Link building is a double-edged sword.

 Chances are, if you’re planning a keyword and/or link building strategy, you’re already orchestrating your keywords intentionally.

-Still, observing your anchor text patterns is valuable in a link profile analysis because you’ll see what types of keywords or brand-related terms are being used in natural backlinks, and you can see whether certain types of anchored links are being removed.
+Still, observing your anchor text patterns is valuable in a backlink audit because you’ll see what types of keywords or brand-related terms are being used in natural backlinks, and you can see whether certain types of anchored links are being removed.

 For example, if you’re writing an article about roof repair and you’re linking to your law firm’s homepage, the anchor text “repair a roof” might be relevant to the core article, but won’t be relevant to your law firm.